-The term "assistive technology" (AT) means any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of an individual with a disability.
+The term "assistive technology" (AT) means any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of an individual with a disability.
 [IDEA, Section 1401].
 Students may request assistive technology services to assist in selecting, acquiring, training, or using an assistive technology system.

 The following categories and links below are examples of assistive technology solutions: